Barclay Butera: Interior Design Icon

 Barclay currently employs 50 individuals, 22 of which are interior designers.
-The team is working on around 100 projects at a time, where many of Barclay’s projects are ground-up construction.
+The team is working on around 100 projects at a time, and many are ground-up construction.
 He is able to stay organized and keep his life balanced by surrounding himself with a great team who understand the business and have common goals to work towards.

-When hiring, Barclay looks for for a fresh perspective to help him stay current in design and licensing and self-starters who love the business.
-On a daily basis, Barclay could be running errands, in client meetings, spending time in the showroom, or even dropping his pup at doggie daycare.
+When hiring, Barclay looks for a fresh perspective to help him stay current in design and licensing as well as self-starters who love the business.
+On a daily basis, Barclay could be running errands, be in client meetings, be spending time in the showroom, or be dropping his pup off at doggie daycare.

-The showroom aspect is closely related to the design business.
+The showroom aspect of his business is closely related to the design business.
 He is able to bring in more foot traffic through the showroom and convert many of those patrons into design clients.
 He uses the showroom as a tool to show people what they do.
-Barclay mentioned that the hardest part is being open six days a week and staffing those hours, but in the end the benefits outweigh the costs.
+Barclay says that the hardest part is being open six days a week and staffing those hours, but in the end, the benefits outweigh the costs.

 The showroom has helped Barclay with licensing deals too.
 The successes in the showroom have helped him prove himself when approaching manufacturers.
-About fifteen years ago, Kravet approached Barclay with a licensing deal on fabrics, but today even more products are in the mix, like carpet.
+About fifteen years ago, Kravet approached Barclay with a licensing deal on fabrics, and today, even more products are in the mix, like carpet.

-Barclay acknowledged that the awards that he has received are wonderful, but even more he values invitations to speak to students, trade audiences, or even business owners and entrepreneurs.
+Barclay acknowledges that the awards that he has received are wonderful, but even more valuable are the invitations to speak to students, trade audiences, or business owners and entrepreneurs.
 He wants to give back and appreciates that he is recognized as a successful entrepreneur.

-In regards to licensing, Barclay mentioned that these deals can be hard to come by.
-He recommended being patient and developing your brand and audience in the meantime, so that you are prepared and have something to offer when the time comes.
+In regards to licensing, Barclay mentions that these deals can be hard to come by.
+He recommends being patient and developing your brand and audience in the meantime so that you are prepared and have something to offer when the time does come.

-With the availability of information and product on the Internet, Barclay has seen his margins affected.
-And while it is difficult to combat how websites, social networks, etc have impacted the industry in terms of margin, Barclay has decided to stress his superior level of service.
+With the availability of information and products on the Internet, Barclay has seen his margins affected.
+And while it is difficult to combat how websites, social networks, etc. have impacted the industry in terms of margin, Barclay has decided to stress his superior level of service.
 The need for good service is imperative.